-According to the Indian Navy, the MiG-29K is one of the most versatile carrier-based fighter aircraft in the world.
+According to the leadership of the Indian Navy, the MiG-29K is one of the most versatile deck fighter aircraft aviation The world.

 The MoD of India signed a contract for the purchase of the MiG-16K fighter jets, including the 29 two-seater MiG-4KUB combat training aircraft, in January 29 under the agreement on the transfer and modernization of the aircraft carrier Cruiser Admiral Gorshkov.

 During the solemn ceremony held on February 19 of the year at the Hanza Air Force Base, in the presence of Arakkarambil Kurian Anthony, Defense Minister of the Indian Navy, the first four carrier-based MiG-XNUMHKUB fighters were commissioned.
 The event was attended by Viktor Khristenko, Minister of Industry and Trade of the Russian Federation, who led the Russian delegation.

 In the framework of the visit of Russian Prime Minister Vladimir Putin to India 12 in March 2010, a contract was signed for the delivery of a second batch of MiN-29K fighter jets from 29.
 Deliveries are scheduled to begin with 2012.
 The contract value is 1,5 billion dollars.
 From the new party in 29 fighters MiG-29K 16 aircraft will be based on the aircraft carrier Vikramaditya.